History of libraries: Early libraries

-The first libraries consisted of archives of the earliest form of writing – the clay tablets in cuneiform script discovered in temple rooms in Sumer, some dating back to 2600 BC.
+The first libraries consisted of archives of the earliest form of writing – the clay tablets in cuneiform script discovered in Ebla in present-day Syria; and in temple rooms in Sumer, present-day Iraq.
 About an inch thick, tablets came in various shapes and sizes.
 Mud-like clay was placed in the wooden frames, and the surface was smoothed for writing and allowed to dry until damp.
 After being inscribed, the clay dried in the sun or, for a harder finish, was baked in a kiln.
 For storage, tablets could be stacked on edge, side by side, the contents described by a title written on the edge that faced out and was readily seen.
 The first libraries appeared five thousand years ago in Southwest Asia's Fertile Crescent, an area that ran from Mesopotamia to the Nile in Africa.
 Known as the cradle of civilization, the Fertile Crescent was the birthplace of writing, sometime before 3000 BC.
 (Murray, Stuart A.P.)
 These archives, which mainly consisted of the records of commercial transactions or inventories, mark the end of prehistory and the start of history.

 Things were very similar in the government and temple records on papyrus of Ancient Egypt.
 The earliest discovered private archives were kept at Ugarit; besides correspondence and inventories, texts of myths may have been standardized practice-texts for teaching new scribes.

-Over 30,000 clay tablets from the Library of Ashurbanipal have been discovered at Nineveh, providing modern scholars with a fantastic wealth of Mesopotamian literary, religious and administrative work.
+Over 30,000 clay tablets from the Library of Ashurbanipal have been discovered at Nineveh, providing modern scholars with a wealth of Mesopotamian literary, religious and administrative works.
 Among the findings were the Enuma Elish, also known as the Epic of Creation, which depicts a traditional Babylonian view of creation, the Epic of Gilgamesh, a large selection of "omen texts" including Enuma Anu Enlil which "contained omens dealing with the moon, its visibility, eclipses, and conjunction with planets and fixed stars, the sun, its corona, spots, and eclipses, the weather, namely lightning, thunder, and clouds, and the planets and their visibility, appearance, and stations," and astronomic/astrological texts, as well as standard lists used by scribes and scholars such as word lists, bilingual vocabularies, lists of signs and synonyms, and lists of medical diagnoses.

 The tablets were stored in various containers, such as wooden boxes, woven baskets of reeds, or clay shelves.
 The "libraries" were cataloged using colophons, which are a publisher's imprint on the spine of a book, or in this case, a tablet.
 The colophons stated the series name, the title of the tablet, and any extra information the scribe needed to indicate.
 Eventually, the clay tablets were organized by subject and size.
-Unfortunately, due to limited bookshelf space, older tablets were removed, which is why some were missing from the excavated cities in Mesopotamia.
+Due to limited bookshelf space older tablets were removed, which is why some were missing from the excavated cities in Mesopotamia.

-According to legend, mythical philosopher Laozi was the keeper of books in the earliest library in China, which belonged to the Imperial Zhou dynasty.
+According to the legend, mythical philosopher Laozi was the keeper of books in the earliest library in China, which belonged to the Imperial Zhou dynasty.
 Also, evidence of catalogs found in some destroyed ancient libraries illustrates the presence of librarians.